 Farm Lab is a curriculum-rich field trip that reconnects students with where their food comes from.
 Farm Lab provides a unique opportunity for students to explore, investigate, and learn through real-world experiences.
 At our Teaching Farm, grade-specific school standards in math, science and literacy are woven into an investigation of gardens, life, and food systems.
 The interactive field trip includes a harvest and garden snack that promotes nutrition and healthy choices.

 Farm Lab began as a pilot in the Fall of 2014 with more than 75 4th grade students from Fayetteville's Root Elementary attending.
-Since then, more than 1400 students from across Northwest Arkansas have attended Farm Lab and the numbers keep growing.
+Since then, thousands of elementary school students from across Northwest Arkansas have attended Farm Lab and the numbers keep growing.
 In a recent survey...

 "Thank you so much for having us!
 I have told everyone that in my 26 years of teaching, that was the most engaging and educational field trip I have ever taken a group on.
 You guys handled everything so well, that my coworker and I could actually ENJOY the field trip instead of spending it doing crowd control.
 Thank you so much for an amazing experience!
 We all loved it!